"Scared is what you're feeling. Brave is what you're doing."

 In the Mercenary shadow, courage turns into false toughness: someone who looks strong and bold, but is driven by fear or self-interest.

-This looks like acting fearless but avoiding feeling fear or vulnerability.
-It is a hard mask built out of insecurity.
+This looks like acting fearless while avoiding vulnerability.
+It is a hard mask built from insecurity.

 This is false courage.
 It can look impressive from the outside, but inside it is tight, defended, and closed.
-Real strength opens, while this shadow closes it off.
+Real strength opens; this shadow closes off.

 Near Enemies: False Versions